AmrBenSalem/AWS-SAA-C02-Course/README.md

 Three products in one

-- Metrics: data relating to AWS products, apps, on-prem solutions
+- Metrics: data relating to AWS products, apps, on-prem solutions (cpu usage...)
 - Logs: collection, monitoring
 - Events: event hub
-  - If an AWS service does something, CW events can perform another action
+  - If an AWS service does something, CW events can perform another action.
   - Generate an event to do something at a certain time of day or time of week.

 #### 1.2.9.1.
 Namespace

-Container for monitoring data.
+Container ("folder") for monitoring data.
 Naming can be anything so long as it's not `AWS/service` such as `AWS/EC2`.
 This is used for all metric data of that service